-No cash incentive is available with respect to any category of corporate goal that is not achieved at or in excess of 80% of the target approved by our compensation committee.
+No cash incentive is available with respect to any category of corporate goal that is less than 80% of the target approved by our compensation committee.

-Our compensation committee evaluated our performance against our 2019 corporate goals in early 2020, established a percentage rating for each goal based on the extent to which the goal was achieved and then determined an overall corporate rating based on the cumulative weightings of the ratings for all the goals.
-The compensation committee reviewed its assessment of the Company's achievement of 2019 corporate goals with our Board.
-The overall percentage rating as indicated above was 86%.
-The compensation committee determined in its sole discretion to set the overall percentage rating at 90% of target in recognition of the Company's business development activities during 2019, which were not a formal 2019 performance objective.
+Our compensation committee evaluated our performance against our 2020 corporate goals in early 2021, established a percentage rating for each goal based on the extent to which the goal was achieved and then determined an overall corporate rating based on the cumulative weightings of the ratings for all the goals.
+The compensation committee reviewed its assessment of the Company's achievement of 2020 corporate goals with our Board.
+The overall percentage rating as indicated above was 91%.
+The compensation committee determined in its sole discretion to set the overall percentage rating at 100% of target in recognition of the Company's strong performance, despite the adverse impact of the COVID-19 pandemic on the business, which impact was not contemplated by the 2020 corporate objectives, which were finalized and approved in early 2020, prior to the emergence of COVID-19 in the United States.